JCLOS305/Travelers-Wish-List/README.md

 - Felicia O'Garra

-this specific projects was created bt 4 developers
+this specific projects was created by 2 developers

 In order of apperance